The Prom on Broadway

 About The Prom

-Starring Tony Award nominee Brooks Ashmanskas ("Something Rotten!"), Tony Award winner Beth Leavel ("The Drowsy Chaperone") and two-time Tony Award nominee Christopher Sieber ("Shrek") leading a cast of 27.
+Starring Tony Award nominee Brooks Ashmanskas ("Something Rotten!"), Tony Award winner Beth Leavel ("The Drowsy Chaperone") and two-time Tony Award nominee Christopher Sieber ("Shrek").

 Tell Me More

 This is not your average school dance.
 Featuring a book by Bob Martin and Chad Beguelin, music by Matthew Sklar and lyrics by Beguelin, “The Prom” is a modern musical about the power of love, music, and community.
 Inspired by true events — most notably, the 2010 controversy in which a Mississippi high school canceled the prom when 18-year-old Constance McMillen planned to take her girlfriend — the musical turns the spotlight on a young lesbian love story.

 Emma is dating closeted cheerleader Alyssa and plans to finally go public with their relationship at the prom, but her classmates and friends are trying to stand in their way.
 When the prom gets canceled and the story makes headlines, a group of veteran Broadway performers come to the rescue.
 After finding a news article about the controversy, they set out to invade the conservative town and save the day.

 What To Watch For

 - “The Prom” pulls from multiple stories of same-sex discrimination in high schools for inspiration — and then throws in a Broadway-style plot twist.

 - Caitlin Kinnunen, who stars as Emma, was home-schooled, so she never went to a prom before “The Prom.”

 - “The Prom” comes complete with inside jokes for Broadway enthusiasts.
 Look out for references to “Carrie,” Fosse, and Bernadette Peters, as well as a costume homage to designer William Ivey Long.